kleo/evilportals/README.md

     scp -r portal-login root@172.16.42.1:/root/portals/

-Alternatively you can use [Filezilla](https://filezilla-project.org/) to copy the portalsgoogle.com/
+Alternatively you can use [Filezilla](https://filezilla-project.org/) to copy the portals

 	Host: sftp://172.16.42.1 Username: root Password: lamepassword Port: 22

 Finally on the WiFi Pineapple web interface, start the Evil Portal module and then activate the portal you wish to use.

-After gathering credentials, captured data will be shown as a notification on the WiFi Pineapple web interface, and also stored on the Tetra at `/root/evilportal-logs/portal-login.txt` or on the Nano at `/sd/evilportal-logs/portal-login.txt` with additional profiling.
+After gathering credentials, captured data will be shown as a notification on the WiFi Pineapple web interface.
+Logs are found at Modules > Evil Portal > Logs > View.

 ---